 A small 300 g stone was found by an association of European collectors at a location west of the Kem Kem plateau in Morocco.
 A second stone weighing 156 g and designated NWA 479 was recovered a year later.
 It is both chemically and petrographically indistinguishable from NWA 032, and the two stones are obviously paired.
 Northwest Africa 032 is a previously-unsampled, unbrecciated, interior mare basalt that was not exposed to solar wind implanted gases.

 Over the course of several ANSMET seasons, six paired basaltic lunar meteorites with a combined weight of ~1.93 kg were recovered from the Antarctic LaPaz Icefield (LAP 02205/02224/0226/02436/03632/04841).
 Through chemical, mineral, and petrographic comparisons, including CSD measurements, as well as crystallization and CRE age determinations, the LAP lunaites have been shown to be almost certainly source crater paired with NWA 032/479.
 However, some differences do exist between the LAP and the NWA samples.
 There is a disparity in their mineral compositions, considered to be the result of greater fractionation in the LAP samples following lava extrusion.
 In addition, the LAP samples have larger grain sizes than those in the NWA samples, indicative of crystallization in a more slowly-cooled location within a common parental magma.
-Another find from Northwest Africa, NWA 4734, has a similar age as well as chemical characteristics that overlap those of NWA 032/479 and the LAP 02205 pairing group (e.g., these meteorites have 3% TiO2; Korotev, 2007), and all of these meteorites are likely source crater paired but derive from distinct parental source lava flows in a common volcanic complex (Elardo et al., 2012, 2014).
+Two other finds from Northwest Africa, NWA 4734 and NWA 10597, have similar ages and chemical characteristics that overlap those of NWA 032/479 and the LAP 02205 pairing group (e.g., these meteorites have 3% TiO2; Korotev, 2007).
+All of these meteorites are likely source crater paired, but derive from distinct parental source lava flows in a common volcanic complex (Elardo et al., 2012, 2014; Mijajlovic et al., 2020).